 About 1hr 30 minutes from the start, in a vegetated section of the gorge, cairns and red arrows indicate a choice of routes.
 To the left is the way up

 to Almendron.
 Straight on is the way to Navachica.
-The floor of the gorge is followed easily, with a little pleasant scrambling up water-polished steps.
+The floor of the gorge is followed easily, with some pleasant scrambling up water-polished steps.

 At the first prominent fork, go left.
 Shortly afterwards, at a cairn, take the right fork.
 After two hours, near the head of the gorge, the path heads

 right up a steep scree / scrub slope.
-Near the top, the path bears SE before emerging onto the crest of the Rancho del Viento ridge, with fine views of
+Near the top, it bears SE before emerging onto the crest of the Rancho del Viento ridge, with fine views of

 the surrounding hills.
-The cairned path follows the crest then crosses a gently sloping upland heath of scrub, to a shallow col, before going easily up
+The cairned path follows the crest then crosses a gently sloping upland heath to a shallow col, before going easily up

 to the summit in 2½ to 3 hours.